On Markowitz's pseudodistance for conformal manifolds

 \section{Application to conformal Lorentzian geometry}

-The goal of this Section is to prove Theorem ~\ref{thm_application}.
-The proof is based on Proposition \ref{prop_compacité_app_conformes} and two lemmas on Markowitz pseudodistance that are given bellow in Section \ref{Section_deux_lemmes_sur_delta_M}.
+The aim of this section is to prove Theorem~\ref{thm_application}.
+The proof is based on Proposition \ref{prop_compacité_app_conformes} and two lemmas on the Markowitz pseudodistance that are given below in Section \ref{Section_deux_lemmes_sur_delta_M}.
 We will also need the following lemma on $\Eintilde$.